 To restore a file to the original location:

 - Locate the necessary file using browse or search possibilities of Veeam Backup Enterprise Manager.
 Multiple selection is also possible.
 For details, see Browsing Machine Backups for Guest OS Files or Searching Machine Backups for Guest OS Files.

 - Click Restore and select how to restore selected files:

 - If you select Overwrite, the file from the backup will replace the original file on the target machine.

 - If you select Keep, the file from the backup will be restored next to the original file on the target machine; the file from machine backup will have the Restored prefix in the file name.

-By default, guest files restore to the original location will be performed using the account specified in the backup job for guest OS access.
-If it does not have sufficient rights to access the target machine, you will be prompted for the credentials.
+By default, guest file restore to the original location is performed using the account specified in the backup job for guest OS access.
+If it does not have sufficient rights to access the target machine, you are prompted for the credentials.
 Specify user account and password, as required.
 For more information, see Guest OS Credentials.